hed-hog/development/lib/libs/admin/README.md

 # Hedhog Locale

-**Hedhog Locale** module provides a powerful solution for managing locales and translations across applications.
+**Hedhog Locale** module provides a powerful solution for managing locale and translations across applications.
 It includes functionalities to retrieve, create, update, and delete locale data, with support for pagination and localization.
 The module integrates seamlessly within the HedHog ecosystem, using @hedhog/pagination for handling paginated responses and @hedhog/prisma for database interactions.

 ### Controller Endpoints

-#### `GET /locales/system/enables`
+#### `GET /locale/system/enables`

-- **Description**: Retrieve a paginated list of enabled locales.
+- **Description**: Retrieve a paginated list of enabled locale.
 - **Authentication**: Not required (public endpoint).
 - **Parameters**:
   - `locale (string)`: Locale code for filtering.
   - Pagination parameters (optional).

-#### `GET /locales/:localeCode/:namespace`
+#### `GET /locale/:localeCode/:namespace`

 - **Description**: Retrieve translations for a specific locale and namespace.
 - **Authentication**: Not required (public endpoint).